brookmiles/freqtrade-stuff/docs/why-theforce-doesnt-work/index.md

 ![20210329-172506-msedge](https://user-images.githubusercontent.com/323682/112810586-22f71d80-90b6-11eb-8aa1-0602cbd40731.png)

 This is an overlay of each implementation using `signalperiod=1`, the ta-lib version is looking into the future by two candles.
+You can see that the ta-lib signal line is two candles "early", predicting the future price movement.

 ![20210329-172602-msedge](https://user-images.githubusercontent.com/323682/112810643-31ddd000-90b6-11eb-889b-333de04f596a.png)